saulpw/visidata/docs/home.rst

 License
 -------

-The innermost core file, ``vd.py``, is licensed under the MIT license.
+The innermost core file, ``vdtui.py``, is a single-file stand-alone library that provides a solid framwork for building text user interface apps.
+It is distributed under the MIT free software license, and freely available for use in other projects.

 Other VisiData components, including the main ``vd`` application, addons, and other code in this repository are licensed under GPLv3.